|Volume Forty-NIne—Article 2||Volume 49 | Home|

 False doctrine is filling the land like the frogs that plagued Egypt

-1. Any teaching which declares that before the second coming of Christ Christians must reach a state of sinless perfection in this life wherein they are so perfectly sanctified that they no longer need to be justified by faith alone in the sinless life and atoning death of our Lord and they no longer need to rely solely upon the imputed righteousness of our Lord Jesus Christ for their acceptant before God is a serious departure from the word of God.
+1. Any teaching which declares that Christians can reach such a state of holiness and sanctification in this life wherein they no longer need to be justified by faith and no longer rely solely upon the forgiveness of sin and the imputed righteousness of our Lord Jesus Christ for acceptance before God and eternal life is a serious departure from the word of God.

-2. Any teaching which declares that the righteousness by which a believer is justified is a meritorious quality within the heart of the believer is a serious departure from the word of God.
+2. Any teaching which declares that the righteousness by which a believer is justified before God is a quality within the heart of the believer is a serious departure from the word of God.
+Justification unto eternal life for repentant sinners is always based upon the meritorious imputed righteousness of Christ's sinless life and atoning death on the cross of Calvary.

-3. Any teaching which declares that God must first impart or infuse goodness, virtue, and love into a repentant sinner's heart before God can accept and save him and is a serious departure from the word of God.
+3. Any teaching which declares that God must first impart or infuse goodness, virtue, and love into a sinner’s heart before God can accept and justify him is a serious departure from the word of God.
+Believers never have enough sanctification and imparted righteousness to justify them in the sight of God.
+The believer's title to heaven is always and only by God's unmerited grace alone through faith in the shed blood of Christ.

-4. Any teaching which declares that the righteousness which justifies a believing repentant sinner is a quality found within the heart and person of the believer rather than the righteousness of the sinless life and atoning death of our Lord Jesus Christ which by God's unmeritted grace is reckoned and imputed to the forgiven repentant sinner is a serious departure from the word of God.
+4. Any teaching which declares that the righteousness which justifies a believing repentant sinner is an infused quality found within the heart and person of the believer rather than the righteousness of the sinless life and atoning death of of our Lord Jesus Christ, which by God's unmerited grace, is reckoned and imputed to the forgiven repentant sinner is a serious departure from the word of God.

 5. Any teaching which confuses, obscures, or mingles the imputed righteousness of Christ with the imparted righteousness of Christ is a serious departure from the word of God.